Making the most of blue skies

 This Crannog has a legend attached which thankfully we saw no proof of to verify its authenticity.
 Long ago the crannog is said to have been inhabited by a dragon.
 Keen to win the heart of the fair maiden Maidh, the gallant young Fraoch snuck onto the island and evaded the sleeping dragon to gather Maidh some rowan berries.
 On his triumphant return the selfish Maidh was not content with the berries and demanded the entire Rowan tree.
 Off Fraoch snuck back into the island and uprooted the tree.
 He wasn’t so fortunate this time round and the dragon awoke.
 A mortal battle ensued and poor Fraoch had his limbs torn off by the angry dragon.
 It’s said Maidh found him dead at the side of the loch beside a slain dragon.

-We finished our loop of the loch back at Amulree on just over 20,000 steps which is roughly 10 miles or 20 if you have wee dug legs.
+We finished the Loch Freuchie circuit back at Amulree on just over 20,000 steps which is roughly 10 miles or 20 if you have wee dug legs.
 It’s a walk I’d thoroughly recommend despite the gunshots, snarling three-headed, hell hounds and the risk of dragon attack.
 It was a box ticker for us due to the stunning scenery, history and wildlife – we saw pheasants, geese, black grouse, birds of prey circling high in the sky and lots of Casper’s wooly sheep cousins.
 The Wee White Dug spotted some black and white birds he though might have been puffins.
 We praised him on his good guess, but secretly we were trying hard not to laugh.
 Whoever heard of Perthshire puffins?!

 Back home, boots off, tired feet rested and the boy sleeping off his admirable walking effort we toasted another excellent day out with some bubbles and planned our Sunday escape from the city.